 On Monday, March 1st, a group of 7 people including 2 kids aged 5 and 8 years old, started their journey at around 10 AM, from Bihac, Bosnia and Herzegovina towards Croatia.

-At around 11 AM, on March 2nd, inside Croatian territory, they were reportedly apprehended by 2 Croatian officers in dark blue uniforms.
-The respondent claimed that they were told by the authorities they would be sent to the police station, where it would be decided whether they would go to the camp or sent back to Bosnia.
-According to the respondent they had to wait outside in the cold for around 2 hours, while the officers made calls.
+At around 11 AM, on March 2nd, inside Croatian territory, they were reportedly apprehended by 2 Croatian men in dark blue uniforms.
+The respondent claimed that they were told by the officers they would be sent to the police station, where it would be decided whether they would go to the camp or sent back to Bosnia.
+According to the respondent they had to wait outside in the cold for around 2 hours, while the uniformed men made calls.

 After those 2 hours, both officers put on their ski masks and jackets, and the group was told to walk down the hill, with one officer accompanying them on foot, and the other one following them with the car.
 According to the respondent, the hill was so muddy and slippery that they all fell a few times until they arrived at a spot where 4 or 5 other officers, also in dark blue uniforms, were waiting.